aspose-tasks/Aspose.Tasks-Documentation/net/developer-guide/converting-project-data/convert-ms-project-to-pdf/_index.md

 The following lines of code demonstrate how to achieve this using C#.

-{{< gist "aspose-com-gists" "10d4de13018b7279cf03bab28ed78aeb" "Examples-CSharp-ConvertingProjectData-SaveProjectAsPDF-SaveProjectAsPDF.cs" >}}
+{{< gist "aspose-com-gists" "10d4de13018b7279cf03bab28ed78aeb" "Examples-CSharp-ConvertingProjectData-SaveProjectAsPDF.cs" >}}

 ## **Fitting Contents to Cell Size**
 Commonly, a task (or resource) name is so long that it is truncated when project views are rendered.
 Aspose.Tasks for .NET provides the FitContent property in the SaveOptions class to avoid truncation of task and resource names.
 The code example below renders a project to PDF format with the FitContent property set to true.

-{{< gist "aspose-com-gists" "10d4de13018b7279cf03bab28ed78aeb" "Examples-CSharp-ConvertingProjectData-FitContentsToCellSize-FitContentsToCellSize.cs" >}}
+{{< gist "aspose-com-gists" "10d4de13018b7279cf03bab28ed78aeb" "Examples-CSharp-ConvertingProjectData-FitContentsToCellSize.cs" >}}

 ## **Printing or Hiding Legends when Rendering**
 To let you print or hide the legends on each page, the SaveOptions class provides the LegendOnEachPage property.
 If this flag is set to true, legends are printed on each page in the output file.

-{{< gist "aspose-com-gists" "10d4de13018b7279cf03bab28ed78aeb" "Examples-CSharp-ConvertingProjectData-HideLegendsDuringSave-HideLegendsDuringSave.cs" >}}
+{{< gist "aspose-com-gists" "10d4de13018b7279cf03bab28ed78aeb" "Examples-CSharp-ConvertingProjectData-HideLegendsDuringSave.cs" >}}

 ## **Supported Graphical Column Indicators**
 Aspose.Tasks draws graphical column indicators when rendering project data to output PDF.
 The following graphical indicators are supported by Aspose.Tasks: